NaeemChakera/US-Visa-Appointment-Finder/README.md

 ---

-## What I learned from running this project on AWS (recruiter-friendly)
+## What I learned from running this project on AWS

-Deploying and operating this bot on AWS taught me several practical, recruiter-friendly skills across development, operations and security:
+Deploying and operating this bot on AWS taught me several practical skills across development, operations and security:

 - Containerization & CI/CD
   - I containerized the app (Docker) and pushed images to Amazon ECR.